 Substantial course work and practica in clinical and developmental psychology are required.
 A minimum of 500 hours of clinical practica is required.
 For all tracks, the preference is a minimum of 150 face-to-face hours of assessment and 350 hours of intervention (definition of intervention is that used for the AAPI Online).
-If you have questions regarding meeting the minimum number of hours required at the time of application due to interruptions in your practicum experiences secondary to COVID19 please contact the Internship Training Director via email to discuss (Lindsay Smart, Ph.D.; Ismart@salud.unm.edu).
 Previous course work must include cognitive and personality testing, personality theory, developmental psychology, psychopathology, psychotherapy, and professional ethics.
 Additional course work in adult psychotherapy, community psychology, family therapy, and behavior therapy and a practica in psychological assessment are desirable.